Lenovo ThinkPhone by Motorola pictures leak ahead of CES debut

-(Pocket-lint) - Lenovo will have a big presence at CES 2023, according to a number of leaks that have hit Twitter.
+Lenovo will have a big presence at CES 2023, according to a number of leaks that have hit Twitter.

 The show starts on 5 January (with press conferences kicking off the day before) and there will be a swathe of new Lenovo laptops and tablets to see.
 But, for mobile phone fans, perhaps the most interesting of the expected devices will be the ThinkPhone, which is being made for the Chinese company by its sub-brand Motorola.